 Can I bring my

 Yes!
 We love children at all of our churches and count them a valuable and necessary part of our church family.
-There are spaces in all of our churches where children can stretch their legs and play with toys if they don’t want to sit still for the whole service and a Sunday school is provided during the morning service at the Church of the Holy Spirit.
+There are spaces in all of our churches where children can stretch their legs and play with toys if they don’t want to sit still for the whole service.
+(In non-covid times a Sunday school is provided during the morning service at the Church of the Holy Spirit.)

 What will happen in a